Not What She Ordered

 BottleDrop

-At the beginning of the first wave of Covid in spring 2020, as the rest of us tried to navigate the uncertain landscape, Sturgeon was busy making life more difficult for impoverished people simply trying to survive.
+At the beginning of the first wave of Covid in 2020, as the rest of us tried to navigate the uncertain landscape, Sturgeon was busy making life more difficult for impoverished people who were simply trying to survive.

-She did this by taking issue with the crowds forced to cash out their recyclables at a BottleDrop in TMT’s Delta Park shopping center — grocery stores were not obligated to exchange them at that time, forcing more people than usual up to BottleDrop.
+She did this by taking issue with the crowds forced to cash out their recyclables at the BottleDrop in TMT’s Delta Park shopping center.

-Sturgeon first threatened the business with eviction (a tactic she uses frequently) for “violating” the stay at home order, “defaulting” on its lease agreement, and failing to limit the number gathering to exchange their cans — citing “drug dealing and fights” among the business’s queued patrons.
+Sturgeon first threatened the business with eviction (a tactic she uses frequently) for “violating” the stay at home order, “defaulting” on its lease agreement, and failing to limit the number gathering to exchange their cans.
+She claimed “drug dealing and fights” were rampant among the queued patrons.

 In an email to BottleDrop, Sturgeon said, “This situation has become combustible; it is only a matter of time before someone is hurt or killed.”
-However, she failed to cite a single incident of “violence or disturbance.”
+However, she failed to cite any verifiable incidents of “violence or disturbance.”

-Sturgeon then herded the crowd over to a vacant lot that was fenced off for them.
-She also hired armed security guards to keep the crowd there, out of the main parking lot and away from Delta Park’s classier clientele, like Lowe’s, whose complaint brought the “situation” to Sturgeon’s attention.
+Sturgeon had the crowd herded over to a vacant lot that was fenced off at her request.
+She then hired armed security guards to keep the crowd there, out of the main parking lot, and away from Delta Park’s classier clientele, like Lowe’s, whose complaint allegedly brought the “situation” to Sturgeon’s attention.

-Sturgeon apparently hoped that the people, their cans, and their needs would simply disappear.
+Sturgeon apparently hoped that the people, their filthy cans, and their needs would simply disappear.

 TriMet

-As if all of that wasn’t bad enough, Sturgeon used her considerable political influence to make these poor recyclers’ lives even more miserable.
+As if that wasn’t distressing enough, Sturgeon also used her considerable political influence to make these poor recyclers’ lives even more miserable.

 She did this by contacting Governor Brown’s Chief of Staff, Nik Blosser, on a Sunday, describing the BottleDrop situation as “dangerous.”
-(For Karens, it’s enough to imagine the absolute worst-case scenario and then behave as though it’s already happened.)
+(For Karens, it’s enough to hallucinate the worst-case scenario and then behave as though it’s actually happened.)
 Blosser responded within hours, promising that a policy advisor would look into the problem right away.

-Less than a month later, Sturgeon and Governor Brown had their solution to the “problem” of poor people daring to show up — to the one place they could — and exchange their bottles for a “few dollars.”
+Less than a month later, Sturgeon and Governor Brown had their solution to the “problem” of poor people daring to show up to the one place they legally could, and exchanging their bottles for a “few dollars.”

-That solution was a publicly-funded TriMet bus, of course, from Rose City Transit Center to the middle of nowhere — literally next to the railroad tracks — which impoverished people could ride, every day, feeling like important business commuters, but with dripping bags of recyclables instead of briefcases, in the middle of a fucking pandemic, with all the attendant risks.
+That solution was a publicly-funded TriMet bus, of course, from Rose City Transit Center to the middle of nowhere (literally next to the railroad tracks), which the poors could ride, every day, feeling like important business commuters, but with dripping bags of recyclables instead of briefcases, in the middle of a fucking pandemic, with all the attendant risks.

 This “solution” controverted Sturgeon’s assertion that her concern was for the “health and safety of a vulnerable population.”
 It instead suggests that she just didn’t want to see or hear any more complaints about homeless people and their bags of garbage.

 The bus line may not have even been a solution, period.
-Undoubtedly you can think of far simpler, cheaper, and safer ways for the homeless to get a damn sandwich (simply giving them some damn sandwiches comes to mind), rather than forcing them to run a Covid obstacle course hastily arranged to quiet a rich lady’s tantrums.¹
+Undoubtedly you can think of far simpler, cheaper, and safer ways for the homeless to get a damn sandwich — giving them sandwiches comes to mind — rather than forcing them to run a Covid obstacle course hastily arranged to soothe a rich lady’s tantrums.¹

 Oh, and the bus was “free” only to Sturgeon and the riders: It cost taxpayers $71,000 per month to operate.
 For the month of May 2020, it ferried only 907 riders — approximately 30 people a day — at a cost of nearly $80 per ride.